April 1976 Gush Emunim march through the West Bank

 In April 1976, the far-right Israeli ultranationalist movement Gush Emunim held a two-day march through the occupied Palestinian West Bank.
 20,000 Gush Emunim supporters participated in the march, proclaiming their right to settle in the Occupied Palestinian Territories.
 The march triggered counter-protests by Palestinians, during which one Palestinian was killed by the Israeli military.

 Background

-After Israel's victory in the Six-Day War in 1967, Israel has occupied the Palestinian territories, including the West Bank.
-The occupation has been controversial, with Israel accused of violating international law, as well as committing human rights abuses and apartheid against Palestinians.
-The Israeli government has also actively promoted the creation and growth of Israeli settlements in Palestine.
-The Palestine Liberation Organization (PLO), an umbrella group representing the most prominent armed Palestinian nationalist paramilitaries in the second half of the 20th century, mostly left-wing and secular, has also been accused of a number of human rights violations and of waging a terrorist campaign against Israelis.
+After Israel's victory in the Six-Day War in 1967, Israel occupied the Palestinian territories, including the West Bank.
+Nine years after, in March 1976, the Israeli government announced that it would seize 20,000 dunams of land in Northern Israel that belonged to Arab citizens of Israel, as part of its policy of judaization.
+In response to the seizure, a mass wave of protests broke out across Israel and Palestine, with Arab citizens of Israel holding a general strike and Palestinians in the occupied territories holding solidarity protests.
+The Israeli government deployed the Israel Defense Forces in response to the protests, resulting in six Arab Israelis being shot dead.